evoingram/LambdaSchool/m4/43e1/README.md

 - [ ] What is the purpose of using _sessions_?

+	The purpose is to persist data across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+	○ password hashing function.
+	○ implements salting both manual and automatically.
+    ○ accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+    Having an algorithm that hashes the information multiple times (rounds) means an attacker needs to have the hash, know the algorithm used, and how many rounds were used to generate the hash in the first place.
+So it basically makes it a lot more difficult to get somebody's password.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, payload, signature

 ## Minimum Viable Product